-The Office of International Programs (OIP) recognizes that international students have particular concerns.
-Cosequently, it works to provide services and support to facilitate their smooth transition and integration into AUB and Lebanon, OIP offers information and assistance with the issuance of visas and residence permits.
+The Office of International Programs (OIP) recognizes that international students have particular concerns and provides services and support to facilitate their smooth transition and integration into AUB and Lebanon.
+OIP offers information and assistance with visas and residence permits.
 Furthermore, OIP's Mentor Program provides an opportunity for a diverse and dedicated group of AUB students to volunteer their time to ease the path for international students enabling them to enjoy a rich cross-cultural experience by encouraging them to participate fully in university life.